-Please note, however, these are merely suggested guidelines.
+But please note, however, these are merely suggested guidelines.
 We are looking for improvement over time, not a strict average.

 Always go for improvement no matter where you think you stand at any given time.

-Above all, do not put limits on yourself and your upside potential.
+Above all, do not put arbitrary limits on yourself and your upside potential.